Page at a glance

 We want pages to sound human, but they still need a review standard underneath.

-The writing guide for agents pushes for conversational, field-guide-style content.
+Our editorial style guide pushes for conversational, field-guide-style content.
 We agree with that.
 But the source trail still matters more than the flourish.

 What a page should include before we call it solid